anguoyang/htest/README.md

 by the way, if with this line:
 https://github.com/anguoyang/htest/blob/main/nn.py#L16
-The accuracy will be 1.0 which means 100%, if comment this line, then accuracy is around 80%
+The accuracy around 1.0 which means 100%, if comment this line, then accuracy is around 80%

 if you want to check the training history, please use this command:
 ```tensorboard --logdir "./runs"```